pramodsinghlodhi/NowFiber24/README.md

 4.  **Enable the "Email/Password" provider** and click **"Save"**.
 This is required for the login to work.
 5. Next, go to the **Firestore Database** section in the left-hand menu.
 6. Click **"Create database"**.
-7. Select **"Start in test mode"**.
-This allows for easy read/write access during setup.
-You can (and should) secure your database with Security Rules before going to production.
+7. Select **"Start in production mode"**.
 Click **"Next"**.
 8. Choose a Cloud Firestore location.
 Select a location closest to your users for the best performance.
 Click **"Enable"**.

+**E. Deploy Security Rules (CRITICAL STEP):**
+Your database is currently locked down.
+You must deploy the included security rules to allow the app to access data.
+1. Open your terminal in the project's root directory.
+2. Log in to Firebase: `firebase login`
+3. Set the active project: `firebase use YOUR_PROJECT_ID` (replace `YOUR_PROJECT_ID` with the ID from your Firebase console).
+4. Deploy the rules:
+    ```bash
+    firebase deploy --only firestore
+    ```
+    This command reads the `firestore.rules` file and applies them to your database.

-**E. Create User Accounts (Required for Login):**
+**F. Create User Accounts & Data (Required for Login):**
-The application will not work without user accounts.
-You must create them in Firebase Authentication.
+The application will not work without user accounts and initial data.
 1. Go to the **Authentication** -> **Users** tab in the Firebase Console.
 2. Click **"Add user"** to create at least one administrator and one technician.
 The email address is derived from the User ID you want to use for login.
     - **Admin User**:
         - **Email**: `admin@fibervision.com`
         - **Password**: `admin` (or any password of your choice)
     - **Technician User**:
         - **Email**: `tech-001@fibervision.com`
         - **Password**: `password` (or any password of your choice)

-**F. Set up Firestore Data (Quick Start):**
-For the application to be populated with data, you must create collections in Firestore.
+3. **Set up Firestore Data:** For the application to be populated with data, you must create collections in Firestore.
 The `src/lib/data` directory contains JSON files for each collection needed, and a detailed guide on how to use them.

-**For a detailed, step-by-step guide on how to create the collections and documents, please see the `src/lib/data/README.md` file in this project.**

-This initial data setup is crucial for the application to function correctly.
+**For a detailed, step-by-step guide on how to create the collections and documents, please see the `src/lib/data/README.md` file in this project.** This initial data setup is crucial for the application to function correctly.

 ### 3. Local Development